neosaurrrus/ingredient-substitutions/_notes.md

 Important:

 - NEw/edit forms logic - -selected?
 Wait for response

-- Sort out ingredient edit/update
+- ingredient form errors (like subs)

-- Edit/Delete links for Ingredients
+- flash messages (do one)

 - Secure routes.

 Can do post submission:

-- card css width wierdness.
+- more flash messages
+- styling